 Bleach Review Final Verdict: 7/10

-The first time I saw this anime, I found it good, but it didn’t particularly impress me.
-Instead, I must say that after rewatching it, I appreciated it much more, noticing things I hadn’t seen before.
-A lot of things, from the story to the good characters have a positive mention from me.
+When I saw bleach for the first time, it didn’t impress me that much.
+But when I rewatched it, I noticed a lot of things that I missed before.
+Many factors. from the story to the good characters have a positive mention from me.
 I definitely recommend watching this anime!

 Want to watch Bleach right now?
 Check out our other article about the top 5 places where you can watch Bleach.